nodebotanist/jsconf2014/outline.md

 ## Third-party module management is a nightmare, my framework does this for me.

-Argument: "I don't want to have to deal with module upgrades, depracation, and this approach means I'll have to track dozens of modules.
-My framework does this for me by including all the modules I need."
+Argument: "I don't want to have to deal with module upgrades, depracation, and this approach means I'll have to track dozens of modules."

-Example of fanaticism: "During an angular talk: because everything is included, I just minify my angular application; no need to care about all the modules."
+Example of fanaticism: "We need to use a framework because we don't want to keep track of libraries all over the place"

 Counter-point: